-The Ubuntu One Contol Panel lists all of your public files in one place under the Share links tab.
-This is a convenient way to keep tabs on which
+The Ubuntu One Control Panel, on your desktop, lists all of your public files in one place under the Share links tab.
+This is a convenient way to keep tabs on which files you are publishing, and allows you to easily copy their links by clicking the Copy link button located next to each public file.